Profile Image

 Sparse Information Filter for Fast Gaussian Process Regression (Paper)

-Lucas Kania, Manuel Schürch, Dario Azzimonti, and Alessio Benavoli
+L. Kania, M. Schürch, D. Azzimonti, and A. Benavoli

 Machine Learning and Knowledge Discovery in Databases.
 Research Track.
 ECML PKDD 2021